syncfusion-content/asp.netwebforms-docs/aspnet/Listbox/Template-Support.md

 In an ASPX page, add an elementto configure ListBox.

-> Note: Images for this sample are available in ‘installed location/images/Employee’
+N> Images for this sample are available in ‘installed location/images/Employee’

 {% highlight html %}